BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user-guide-alertnow-en.md

 It is used to extend the responders to previous stages when sending  notifications.
 The initial responder and all the responders of previous stages will all receive the notifications.

-7. Press ‘+ Add a new stage’ to add the escalation step and *click Include responders of all the previous stages* checkbox.
+7. Press ‘+ Add an escalation stage’ to add the escalation step and click *Include responders of all the previous stages* checkbox.
+You can create up to 20 escalation stages.
     ![][escalation_set_previous_responder]

+8. If the responder does not acknowledge the notification, you can set the time period for escalating to the next step in *Interval* field. (in minutes)